What is HD CCTV, and what's so special about it?

 IP: This is great for new installs and projects where you are working with a 'blank canvas'.
 IP uses computer networking cable (Cat5 or Cat6) which is both cheap to buy and easy to work with.
 Very high resolutions and long transmission distances (up to 90+ metres with high quality cabling) are achievable, plus they can be extended if required using signal repeaters.

-AHD: This uses coaxial (aerial etc) cable for transmitting high definition video, and is great for both new installs and upgrades.
+Aanalogue HD: This uses coaxial (aerial / CCTV etc) cable for transmitting high definition video, and is great for both new installs and upgrades.
 If an analogue system has previously been installed, the existing cabling can usually be reused meaning there's no need to re-cable.
-Full HD resolutions (1080P) are now achievable with this technology making it a great option especially where re-cabling is not welcomed or possible.
+Resolutions beyond full HD (1080P) are now achievable with this technology making it a great option especially where re-cabling is not welcomed or possible.